codio/tutorial_yo_angular/annotations.md

 When asked to override `karma.conf.js` enter 'y'

-When completed then run `npm install karma-jasmine karma-phantomjs-launcher --save-dev ` to install jasmine and phantomJS dependencies that are currently missing from the generator

 There is already a grunt task scaffolded out in our `Gruntfile.js` for running tests.
 It can be executed in one of two ways

 1. From the Run menu, select 'Grunt Test' from the drop down list